Google Fi For Cruise Ship Crew

 Google Fi is among my top recommendations for things to travel with, check out the full list here.

-2022 Update: This post was written at the beginning of the pandemic when I was on a cruise ship (with no passengers) until crew were able to be disembarked and repatriated (that was a super long process).
-I have now had Google Fi for about three years and used it in twenty + countries.
+2024 Update: This post was written at the beginning of the pandemic when I was on a cruise ship (with no passengers) until crew were able to be disembarked and repatriated (that was a super long process).
+I have now had Google Fi for about five years and used it in twenty (maybe 30 at this point) + countries.
 I still highly recommend this service especially for cruise ship crew looking for good international service.

 Google Fi on cruise ship will give you service even when you are at anchor.